gusecurity/twitter-account-script/README.md

 Needs [twitter dev account](https://developer.twitter.com/en/apply-for-access) keys to function.
 Place in json file called `creds.json`.
 Takes random choice of hashtags then performs the choice of actions and times out for some time.

+Currently auto-pushes to my dockerhub for image deployment on heroku.
+If you need to change what account is pushed to then change the secrets in repo.

 ## Cloning the repo

 ```bash